mvc-works/coffee-html/readme.md

 ### Usage

-Source `page/lilyturf.js` in your HTML with `<script>` to start.
+Include `page/lilyturf.js` in your HTML with `<script>` to start.
 Here's a demo for Chrome users: http://jiyinyiyong.github.com/lilyturf/page
 I've only tested it in Chrome.
-Be careful if you want to use.
+Be careful in other browers.

 After the script loaded, you will get a `lilyturf` Object with two methods: